fenrus75/csum_partial/README.md

 # Bonus section

-Some of my coworkers and others who look at the intersection of low level software and CPU microarchitecture realize that the CPUs Out Of Order engine is hiding latency in the examples and numbers above.
+Some of my coworkers at Intel Corporation and others who look at the intersection of low level software and CPU microarchitecture realize that the CPUs Out Of Order engine is hiding latency in the examples and numbers above.
 One can debate if that is valid or not for this case.
 For now, I'm leaning towards it being valid